MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/avalonia/index.md

 # Build an Avalonia app with Azure Mobile Apps

 [Avalonia](https://www.avaloniaui.net/) lets you create .NET GUI applications for Windows, macOS, Linux, iOS, Android, and Web Assembly from a single codebase.
 This tutorial shows you how to add a cloud-based backend service to a Windows Avalonia desktop app by using Azure Mobile Apps and an Azure mobile app backend.
-You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.
+You'll create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

 You must complete this tutorial before all other Avalonia tutorials about using Azure Mobile Apps.